Scheduled MonumentsWalesSite of Grace Dieu Abbey

 What is Site of Grace Dieu Abbey?

-Grace Dieu Abbey is a medieval Cistercian monastery located in Monmouthshire, Wales, founded in the late twelfth century as a daughter house of Tintern Abbey.
+Grace Dieu Abbey is a medieval Cistercian monastery established in the thirteenth century in the Vale of Neath, Glamorgan, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM158.

 What period does Site of Grace Dieu Abbey date from?

 Site of Grace Dieu Abbey dates from the medieval period, and is classified as a abbey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Site of Grace Dieu Abbey?